Koopman Linearization for Data-Driven Batch State Estimation of Control-Affine Systems: Approximate Embeddings with Random Fourier Features

 So far, we have been working in the RKHS space and using the feature maps directly.
 For many kernels, however, these RKHS feature maps are very high (potentially infinite) dimensional.
 As it is often unclear how to truncate the feature maps directly to get reasonable approximations, we look for another form of approximate embeddings for $\mbf{x}(\cdot)$, $\mbf{u}(\cdot)$, and $\mbf{y}(\cdot)$ such that the solution computed through the algorithm approaches that from the true embeddings.

-We notice that all of the RKHS quantities computed in our procedure appear to only be involved in the form of inner products, $\mbf{X}^T\mbf{X}$, or outer products, $\mbf{X}\mbf{X}^T$.
-Thus, we turn to Random Fourier Features (RFF) for deriving approximate embeddings.
-RFF is a randomized feature map sampled from the Fourier transform of a shift-invariant kernel \cite{rff}.
+We notice that all of the RKHS quantities computed in our procedure appear only to be involved in the form of inner products, $\mbf{X}^T\mbf{X}$, or outer products, $\mbf{X}\mbf{X}^T$.
+Although the inner product is closely related to kernels, we look to avoid using only kernel evaluations for computation as this would yield a cost of at least $\mathcal{O}(P^3)$.
+Thus, we turn to Random Fourier Features (RFF) \cite{rff} for deriving approximate embeddings.
 Suppose we have two quantities, $\mbs{\xi}_i$ and $\mbs{\xi}_j$, in some state space, an operator, $\mbf{x}(\cdot)$, for lifting them into RKHS embeddings, $\mbf{x}_i$ and $\mbf{x}_j$, and the kernel function, $\kappa$, associated with this RKHS.
 We can use $\breve{\mbf{x}}(\cdot)$, the RFF embedding corresponding to $\kappa$, to approximate the kernel evaluation as

-We see that as long as any RKHS quantities within an expression are involved in the form of inner products within the same space (i.e., kernelized), we can swap the exact RKHS embeddings of these quantities with their RFF embeddings to get a valid approximation.
+We see that as long as any RKHS quantities within an expression are involved in the form of inner products within the same space (i.e., kernelized), we can swap the exact RKHS embeddings with their RFF embeddings for a valid approximation.
 We can freely manipulate RKHS quantities within kernelized expressions for efficient computation, and the approximation from swapping the embeddings from RKHS to RFF would still be valid.